daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 Infinite health!
 Infinite money!
 Godmode!
 Instakill! all ya could want, unless it isn't, in which case:
 I am open to suggestions for commands, and have plenty of free time.
 Just drop a suggestion at Daltonyx#4105 on discord and I'll get working on it!

-this will be on nexusmods soon with an easy installer for windows, but I will update the .dll here in releases as I think about it for any early birds

 ## Installation

 To install this project, follow these steps:

-1. Download bepinex 6.0.0pre-1 (I use bepinex 6 from the github here: https://github.com/BepInEx/BepInEx/releases) DOES NOT WORK WITH BEPINEX 5.4
+1. Download bepinex 6.0.0pre-1.
+DOES NOT WORK WITH BEPINEX 5.4

 	1.a.
+I made a windows easy installer you can get here: https://www.nexusmods.com/hollowknight/mods/44

+	1.b. if not windows, or just want to do it yourself, download the zip for bepinex 6.0.0pre-1 from here: https://github.com/BepInEx/BepInEx/releases

-Extract all files from the downloaded zip to your Hollow Knight installation.
+	1.c.
+ONLY if using step 1.b, Extract all files from the downloaded zip to your Hollow Knight installation.
 (Normally 'Program Files x86/steam/steamapps/common/Hollow Knight')

 2. Start the game at least once, to populate bepinex folders